Admissions to PhD in Planning, Design and Construction

 - 3 Letters of Recommendation

-- Recommenders can be personal, academic, or professional but should include at least
+- Recommenders can be personal, academic, or professional but should include at least one academic recommender

 - Recommendations should include a letter of support